 Cortez, who spent over 30 years on the force, has since dedicated the latter part of his career using his experiences to lead tactical active shooter training courses teaching police officers to effectively handle an active shooter situation and potentially save lives.

-His course is hosted through TacMed Solutions, a tactical medicine and active shooter training service founded in 2003, and is the only eight-hour one-day active shooter scenario based course in Northern California.
+His course, TacMed Services — a Tactical Medicine/Active Shooter Response Course (TMAS) — is the only eight-hour one-day active shooter scenario based course in Northern California.

 “Most of the tactical medicine courses that you will see that are available, especially here in Northern California, are lecture-based,” said Cortez.
 “Our course differs in that we are lecture-based, but we emphasize the use of both skills and tactics, which are an important component to any active shooter response."